Rohitrsr1408/Shodh-Contest-Platform/README.md

 Click "Join Contest"

-Select a problem from the tabs to view its description and difficulty

-Choose your preferred language (Java or C++) from the dropdown

-Write your solution in the code editor (templates provided for each language)

-Click "Submit Solution"
+Select a problem, write code, and click "Submit Solution"

-Watch your submission status update in real-time with visual status icons
+Watch your submission status update in real-time.

-View your per-user submission history with sequential numbering

-Check the live leaderboard to see your ranking with medal emojis for top 3
+Check the live leaderboard for your ranking.

-📝 Development Notes

-The H2 database is in-memory, so data resets every time the shodh-backend container restarts.

-The frontend (frontend) proxies API calls to the backend (backend) using Next.js rewrites.
-This inter-container communication is managed by Docker Compose.

-The judging engine is simulated for demonstration purposes.

-🔮 Future Enhancements

-Integrate actual code execution using external judge APIs (Judge0, Sphere Engine)

-Add user authentication and persistent accounts

-Support additional programming languages (Python, JavaScript, Go, Rust)

-Implement contest scheduling with start/end times

-Add detailed submission history and code review features

-Support for custom test cases

-Add time and memory limit tracking

-Implement partial scoring for partially correct solutions

-License

-This is a prototype/educational project.